scapula07/vultrivius-evmos/README.md

 Vultrivius is an NFT marketplace for architects to list Architectural designs or blueprints for sale in forms of NFT.
 Our platform enables creators/architects to list their NFTs in exchange for a royalty fee that will be specified or inputed by the creator.

-Buyers can purchase these NFTs in exchnage with the Harmony Native token(ONE) or with our custom token V3T.
+Buyers can purchase these NFTs in exchnage with the EVMOS Native token(TEVMOS) or with our custom token V3T.

 ### Dapp features or Hack challange